Home Fitness Templates

-Posted by Tyler Spraul, Certified Strength and Conditioning SpecialistĀ® (CSCSĀ®) on September 8, 2023 ā€” Updated on September 8, 2023
+Posted by Tyler Spraul, Certified Strength and Conditioning Specialist® (CSCS®) on September 8, 2023 — Updated on October 19, 2024

-Get this free small group training program template for download free or you can copy and paste and make it your own (free bonus variations also included below).
 If you need to create your small group training description, classes, and workouts then use this template for small group training as a starting point.
-Be sure to also check out our big list of small group personal training class ideas for more creative inspiration.
+Be sure to also check out our big list of small group personal training class ideas for more creative inspiration, learn how to design a group fitness class and how to design programs for personal training clients, check out the free personal training workout templates, and then see how the best personal training software can help you run both 1:1 and group personal training classes with ease.

 Erica Nangle Fitness